 - When you make at home you know what you are adding to your curry and can customize the spices according to your preference.

 - Less time-consuming and fast in preparation and cleaning up.

 - Can create the aromatic creamy sauce without much hassle. ( no blending in a food processor and less mess. )

 - Double or triple the amount of this recipe, you can serve your whole family with a minimum budget without ordering from the takeaway.

 - Healthier and tastier than regular takeaway curries.

-We usually serve it with cooked basmati rice or naan.
+Simply serve it with cooked basmati rice or naan.
 You can also try it with chapati, flatbread, or pitta bread.
-Cucumber, onions, green chilli, and lime wedges can be served on the side.
+Cucumber, onions, green chilli, or lime wedges can be served on the side.

 - 400 g Chicken breast or chicken thigh ( about 14 oz )

 - 3 Shallots or onions ( fine chopped )